Mineralogy Certification Course

 Formula: Al2O3

-The distinguishing feature of corundum is its hardness (9 on the Mohs scale).
-Also, barrel shapes and prominent horizontal striation are very typical for corundum.
-The streak color is commonly white for minerals with more than 6-7 hardness.
-The same is valid for corundum: the streak will remain white regardless of body color.
+The best distinguishing feature of corundum is its hardness of 9 on the Mohs scale.
+Barrel shapes and prominent horizontal striation are also very typical for corundum.
+Minerals with a hardness greater than 6-7 commonly have a white streak.
+This holds true for corundum.
+Corundum's streak will remain white regardless of body color.

 Mineral property | Corundum characteristics |